Thomas A. Bird: Personal life

 Tom Bird was married in March 1945 in Boston, Massachusetts, USA to Alice Maclaurin Hunsaker, youngest daughter of noted aeronautical pioneer Professor Jerome C.Hunsaker of MIT, who was Chairman of the US National Advisory Committee for Aeronautics (later NASA).
 He led the team that designed the first plane to cross the Atlantic, the NC (Navy Curtis) 4.
 Alice Bird died on 22 October 2015 in Henley-on-Thames, Oxfordshire, UK.
 They had three children; two sons, Antony and Nicholas (who run Bird Battlefield Tours); one daughter, Sarah.

 Bird collected modern paintings, including works by John Piper, Fred Uhlman, Anthony Gross and Felix Kelly.
 He was High Sheriff of Buckinghamshire from 1989 to 1990.
-Bird was also a fine sportsman, playing cricket for Berkshire, I Zingari, Butterflies, Free Foresters and Henley, for whom he once played againts an MCC team (brought by ‘Plum’ Warner) which included both Dennis and Leslie Compton.
+Bird was also a fine sportsman, playing cricket for Berkshire, I Zingari, Butterflies, Free Foresters and Henley, for whom he once played against an MCC team (brought by ‘Plum’ Warner) which included both Dennis and Leslie Compton.
 Bird was a proficient Alpine skier and climber, a good tennis player and fisherman, and an excellent shot, only retiring in his mid-eighties.
 In 1960 he bought a mainly mid-19th century house remodelled for the Duchess of Bedford by CE Kempe, Chenies Place in Buckinghamshire.
 The 12-acre gardens were laid out by Edwin Lutyens and Gertrude Jekyll, which Bird and his wife restored.